The Flowers are Burning: An Art and Climate Justice Project by Helen Klebesadel and Mary Kay Neumann

-AN ART & CLIMATE CHANGE EXHIBITION
+AN ART & CLIMATE JUSTICE EXHIBITION

 Mary Kay Neumann and Helen Klebesadel have created an Art and Climate Change Project called The Flowers are Burning.
-The project consists of an art exhibition of watercolor paintings that considers the search for beauty and strength that sustains us in the face of adversity.
+The project consists of an art exhibition of incandescent watercolor paintings that considers the search for beauty and strength that sustains us in the face of adversity.
 The flowers are metaphors of power found in unexpected places.
 Mary Kay and Helen exhibit both individually and collaboratively created artworks in which the energy of flowers burning with beauty AND power is illuminated.

-OUR CLIMATE CHANGE MISSION
+OUR CLIMATE JUSTICE MISSION

 WHAT DO YOU LOVE THAT NEEDS PROTECTING?

 WHAT ARE YOU MOVED TO DO ABOUT IT?

 These are the questions that burn for us.
 All of the subjects that we paint, we love.
 Catastrophic wildfires are sweeping through California during a record- breaking drought.
 Bees, birds, and sea stars are disappearing along with other species.
 These are only a few concrete problems we face today in a world of rapidly changing climate that is largely human created.

 How do we respond to the grief we feel without turning away in despair?

 "Grief can be the garden of compassion.
 If you keep your heart open through everything, your pain can become your greatest ally in your life's search for love and wisdom.” -Rumi

 All of us have something we love that is in peril in the world.
 We need clean air, clean water, safe soils, and complex ecosystems in balance that support and sustain life.
 It doesn't matter what it is you care about most deeply about, or even whether we agree on what to do about the challenges we face.
 We can all agree that we are in this together and that we all want to save what we love and care deeply about.
 Think about what you are moved to take action to protect.